How to Work in Legal Transcription

 Some community and technical colleges offer a 1-year diploma or certificate program for legal transcriptionists.
 In these programs, students develop computer, communications and business skills.
 Aspiring legal transcriptionists can also choose to enter a diploma or certificate program designed for legal assistants.
 Some of these programs offer courses in legal transcription, law and legal terminology.
 In addition to legal transcription courses, the curriculum typically addresses such topics as:

 Associate's Degree Programs

 An associate's degree for legal office administrators or legal secretaries can prepare students to become legal transcriptionists.
-These programs generally include introductory and advanced courses in legal transcription and transcription techniques, legal word processing and legal terminology.
-Other courses include business law, business communications, legal office procedures and legal records management.
+These programs generally include introductory and advanced courses in legal transcription.
+Some course topics in these programs might include:

 Books about legal transcription and terminology used in legal transcription can be purchased at online and retail booksellers.
 Some titles include a CD-ROM containing practice exercises.
 Online courses in legal transcription are offered by a small number of colleges and technical institutes.